Photo by fauxels on Pexels

 About me

-I am a passionate visual designer dedicated to crafting immersive and user-centric experiences.
-Armed with a soon-to-be-completed Professional Diploma from the UX Design Institute and awarded a BA Hons in Journalism, I specialize in transcending conventional design boundaries.
+I am a passionate UX and visual designer dedicated to crafting immersive and user-centric experiences.
+Armed with Professional UX Diploma from the UX Design Institute and awarded a BA Hons in Journalism, I specialize in transcending conventional design boundaries.

 My expertise encompasses delivering compelling static and visual designs tailored for presentations, commercials, and brand identity development.
 Proficient in industry-leading tools such as Figma, Adobe XD, Adobe InDesign, Adobe Photoshop, and Adobe Illustrator, I seamlessly blend creativity with technical prowess.

-What sets me apart is my commitment to merging aesthetics with meaningful research.
+What sets me apart is my commitment to merging aesthetics with meaningful research influenced by understanding differences in people perceptions.
 Beyond my design proficiency, I contribute as a freelance journalist, integrating compelling storytelling with my data skills.
 Recognizing the impact of data on design, I navigate the delicate balance between quantitative and qualitative research, ensuring my creations resonate with both precision and emotion.

 I firmly believe that the best designs emerge from a fusion of aesthetics and a thorough understanding of customer needs.
 It's not just about visuals; it's about crafting an experience that anticipates and fulfills the unspoken desires of the audience.
 Join me on this exciting journey, where every pixel tells a story, and design goes beyond the surface to touch the essence of user experience.